ibm-cloud-docs/account/orgs_spaces.md

 ## Adding orgs
 {: #createorg}
+{: help}
+{: support}

 If you have a billable account, you can add as many orgs as you need.
 Lite accounts can have only one org, which is already created in your account.
 Orgs can't be deleted after you add them.

 1. Go to **Manage** > **Account**, and select **Account resources > Cloud Foundry orgs**.
 Click **Create**.
 2. Enter an org name.
 The name must be unique in {{site.data.keyword.Bluemix_notm}}.

-   If the org name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, you'll have to specify a different name.
+   If the org name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, you have to specify a different name.
 3. Click **Add**.

 After you add the org, you're automatically assigned the Organization Manager permission, so you can edit the org name, add users, and create or delete spaces in the org.